jammerware/final-react-router/README.md

 ## TASKS

 Start off by remixing this project.
-Don't forget to give it a more descriptive name (not that Glitch's random names aren't adorable).
+Don't forget to give it a more descriptive name (not that Glitch's random names like `buttery-wednesday-goldfinch` aren't adorable).
 Then do the following!

 ### Task 1